 - (a) Any player who is assessed a Game Misconduct, Match Penalty, or is otherwise ordered off the floor from a game by an official, timekeeper, or FRHL Manager will not be permitted to re-enter the playing surface.
 That player must immediately go to his or her dressing room.
 The retrieval of items, to include personal property, or locker room key, shall not be permitted.
-The removed player's team will be responsible for delivering these items to this player. - (b) Any player who violated Rule 406 (a) shall be assessed an additional Game Misconduct penalty for Unsportsmanlike Conduct. - (c) Any player who has been removed from the playing surface must return to the locker room and remain in the locker room with the door shut, as to not interfere or participate in any manner with the game.
+The removed player's team will be responsible for delivering these items to this player. - (b) At the discretion of the officials, any player who violated Rule 406 (a) shall be assessed an additional Game Misconduct penalty for Unsportsmanlike Conduct. - (c) Any player who has been removed from the playing surface must return to the locker room and remain in the locker room with the door shut, as to not interfere or participate in any manner with the game.
+Players may not in any way interact with the game after removal of the surface, to include yelling from off the floor, watching from inside the locker room doorway, returning to the bench, or sitting on the side of a bench.
+Players that have been removed from the playing surface must either stay in the locker room with the door shut or must leave the players bench area promptly.
 Any player who violates this rule will be assessed an additional Game Misconduct Penalty for Unsportsmanlike Conduct.